Reference Manual

 prev(enter?: boolean = true) → boolean

-Move to the next node in a last-to-first pre-order traveral.
+Move to the next node in a last-to-first pre-order traversal.
 A node is followed by its last child or, if it has none, its previous sibling or the previous sibling of the first parent node that has one.

 moveTo(posnumber, side?: -1 | 0 | 1 = 0) → TreeCursor